fusioncharts/dev_centre_docs/getting-started/vuejs/install-using-vuejs.md

 chartPresent: false
 ---

-The Vue-FusionCharts component lets you include FusionCharts in your VueJS projects and adds interactive JavaScript charts and graphs to your VueJS applications.
-Before we get into the installation process of the component, let's take a look at what sets the VueJS component apart.

-Some of the basic features of VueJS component are:
+The **Vue-FusionCharts** component lets you include FusionCharts in your VueJS projects and adds interactive JavaScript charts and graphs to your VueJS applications.
+Before we start the installation process of the component, some of the salient features of **Vue-FusionCharts** are:

 * Easily create charts in JavaScript using your Vue code.
-* Can render charts using a **JSON/XML** URL or props array binding.
+* Can render charts using "props" binding.
+There are more than 50 props that you can use.
+* Accepts data in three formats:
+    - JSON
+    - XML
+    - An URI pointing to a file containing JSON/XML data.
+However, each chart/map expects data to be formatted in a specific manner, and the data you provide must comply with the required format.
 * Auto-updates the chart object when the data source is modified.

-In this article, we will show you how you can download and install the `Vue-FusionCharts` component and all the other dependencies on your system.
+In this article, we will demonstrate how to download and install the `Vue-FusionCharts` component and all the other dependencies on your system.
 You can install FusionCharts in your Vue project using any of the two modes given below:

 ## Choose your mode of installation: